 9. Earnslaw Cruise

 Built in 1912 TSS Earnslaw – a vintage Edwardian steamship is literally a floating museum.
-The beloved Earnie has taken millions of tourists across the lake to the Walter’s Peak High Country Station to observe the life of local sheep farmers.
+The beloved Earnie has taken millions of tourists across the lake to Walter’s Peak High Country Station to observe the life of local sheep farmers.

 TSS Earnaslaw is an icon in Queenstown.
 Talks about decommissioning it have been circling around for decades, yet it is still going strong.
-Nowadays efforts are being put in place to make it more environmentaly friendly, as it does operate on coal.
+Nowadays efforts are being put in place to make it more environmentally friendly, as it does operate on coal.